ialkhouri/PFNN_Attacks/README.md

-# The Robustness of Protein Folding Neural Networks
+# Exploring The Predictive Limit of AlphaFold Again BLOSUM Based Adversarial Sequences

 - This repo is for the paper submitted to ICML2023